HedgeDocs/HedgeDocs.github.io/docs/guides/hedgehog-engine/blueblur/levels/importing-terrain.md

 Next, click <code style="color: red;">"Convert"</code> button and just wait.

-After converting, go to your level's directory and extract any .ar archive.
+After converting, go to your level's directory and extract any .ar archive using HedgeArcPack.
 After that, extract archives from original level in bb or bb2.cpk/Packed/ folder.
 I'll be using ghz200 stage.
-Take <code style="color: green;">ghz200_Direct01.light</code> and drop this file in your level's archive and save it.
+Take <code style="color: green;">ghz200_Direct01.light</code> and drop this file in your level's archive and pack it.
 Next, you'll need to unpack # file which is localed in the root of cpk.
 In my case, it is <code style="color: green;">#ghz200.ar.00</code>.
 Unpack it, and open <code style="color: green;">"Terrain.stg.xml"</code>, find DataName, paste your light file's name without the extension and save it.

 ![Light in Terrain.stg.xml](assets/importing-terrain/light_dataname.png)